apertureless/vue-chartjs/docs/guide/README.md

 ### Troubleshooting

 The reactivity system at its current state is not **robust**.
-You will run into several problems with it because there are many use-cases and ways to pass in your data.
+You will run into several problems with it because there are many use cases and ways to pass in your data.

 #### Options

-The `options` object is not reactive right now.
-So if you dynamically change the chart options, they will not be recognized by the mixin.
-You can create a watcher to destroy and rerender when chart options are updated.
+The `options` object is not currently implemented reactively.
+Therefore, if you dynamically change the chart options, they will not be recognized by the mixin.
+If needed, you can create a watcher to destroy and rerender when chart options are updated.

-If you are using the mixin you need to pass in your options as a prop names `options`.
-This is important because the mixin will call chart.js `update()` method or destroy and render a new chart.
-If the mixin renders a new chart it calls `this.renderChart(this.chartData, this.options)`.
+If you are using the mixin you need to pass in your options as a prop named `options`.
+This is important because the mixin will either call the Chart.js `update()` method or destroy and render a new chart.
+If the mixin renders a new chart, it calls `this.renderChart(this.chartData, this.options)`.

-But if you pass in your options directly in your `mounted()` hook, they get lost.
+But, if you pass in your options directly in your `mounted()` hook, they get destroyed.

 ::: danger Wrong Way
 ```js {7}